SumoLogic/sumologic-documentation/docs/cse/administration/create-cse-actions.md

     ![create-action-empty.png](/img/cse/create-action-empty.png)
 1. **Name**.
 Enter a name that communicates what the Action does.
 1. **Notifications**.
     * **Insight**.
-Click **When Created** to automatically generate a notification when any Insight is created, **On Demand** to add the Action as an option in the **Actions** menu on the Insight details page, or select both.
+Click **When Created** to automatically generate a notification when any Insight is created, **When Closed** to automatically generate a notification when any Insight is closed, or **On Demand** to add the Action as an option in the **Actions** menu on the Insight details page.
+    * **Sensor**.
+Click **When Offline** to to automatically generate notifications when any sensor goes offline.
     * **Rule**.
 Click **When Automatically Disabled** to generate a notification when CSE disables a rule.
-1. **Active**.
+2. **Active**.
 Move the slider to the right if you’d like the Action to be enabled upon creation.
-1. **Type**.
+3. **Type**.
 Choose one of the following options, and follow the instructions for that Action type to complete creating your Action.
     * [AWS Simple Notification Service](#aws-simple-notification-service-sns)
     * [Demisto](#demisto-corex-xsoar)
     * [Email](#email)